jacobpatterson1549/selene-bananas/README.md

 1. Provision a new app on [Heroku](https://dashboard.heroku.com/apps).
 The name of the application is referenced as HEROKU_APP_NAME in the steps below
 1. Provision a [Heroku Postgres](https://www.heroku.com/postgres) **add-on** on the **Overview** (main) tab for the app.
 1. Configure additional environment variables, such as APPLICATION_NAME on the **Settings** tab.
 The PORT and DATABASE_URL variables are automatically configured, although the PORT variable is not displayed.
 1. Connect the app to this GitHub repository on the **Deploy** tab.
-Use the GIT_URL, https://github.com/jacobpatterson1549/selene-bananas.git.
+Use https://github.com/jacobpatterson1549/selene-bananas.git as GIT_URL.
 1. In a terminal, with [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) run the command below.
 This builds the and deploys the code to Heroku using a docker image.
 ```
 git clone GIT_URL